ravindUwU/route-versioning/README.md

 # Route Versioning

 An attempt at implementing route-based API versioning for ASP.NET Core.
-This library works by exhaustively mapping request handlers to all corresponding API versions, on startup.
+This library works by exhaustively all corresponding API versions, on startup.
 Only minimal APIs are currently supported.

 > [!WARNING]
 >